 In This Article

 Have you ever experienced a strong connection with your favorite on-screen celebrity, even though you have never met them?
 Do you ever wonder what they must be like in their off-screen lives?
-Do you sometimes wish they would become a part of your life?
+Do you sometimes wish they would become someone special in your life?
 These experiences are common and are termed as parasocial relationships.
 Here, an individual starts feeling a long-term connection with celebrities.
 It is a one-sided relationship, where one person gets emotionally invested and gives time and the other person is completely unaware of their existence.
 Such bonds can be positive or negative.

 Let us try to understand these concepts with an example.
 Suppose you are watching an episode of Friends.
 You imagine having a conversation with Phoebe while watching the episode.
 However, if you like her so much that you think about her even when you are not watching TV, you have a parasocial relationship.

-The more interactions one imagines to have with their favorite celebrity, the stronger this relationship becomes.
-It is similar to how your relationship develops and becomes strong with your friends when you spend more time with them.
+The more interactions one imagines having with their favorite celebrity, the stronger this relationship becomes.
+It is similar to how your relationship develops and becomes stronger with your friends when you spend more time with them.